CWC to meet Sunday to approve schedule for election of Congress president

-The Congress Working Committee (CWC) will meet on Sunday to approve the schedule of dates for the election of the next party president.
-This comes in the backdrop of party veteran Ghulam Nabi Azad’s shock resignation Friday.
+The Congress Working Committee (CWC) will meet on Sunday to chalk out the schedule for the election of the next party president.

+The meeting comes in the backdrop of the shock resignation of party veteran Ghulam Nabi Azad on Friday and his letter to party president Sonia Gandhi in which he lashed out at Rahul Gandhi for “demolishing the party’s entire consultative mechanism”.

 Sources said besides giving approval to the polls schedule, the members of the CWC, the party’s highest decision-making body, could also express confidence in the leadership provided by Sonia Gandhi and Rahul Gandhi.